wows-tools/wows-depack/REVERSING_STORY.md

 Looking at a few other `.pkg`, this pattern seems to be shared accross all files.

-So we can deduce the format `.pkg` is a concatenated list of section like the following:
+So we can deduce the format `.pkg` is a concatenated list of sections like the following:

 ```
 +~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~+